hmchou56/centra8/about.md

 Operations Committee members consists of staff from Partner organizations and CENTRA meeting host organizations.
 Members are nominated and approved by the Steering Committee.
 The role of the Operations Committee is to support the operational needs of CENTRA.

 **Current Operations Committee Members:**
-*  Vivian Haga (Chair), National Institute of Advanced Industrial Science and Technology (AIST), Japan
+*  Vivian Haga (Chair), The National Institute of Advanced Industrial Science and Technology (AIST), Japan
-*  Andreia Passos, Institute for Systems and Computer Engineering, Technology and Science (INESC TEC), Portugal
+*  Andreia Passos, The Institute for Systems and Computer Engineering, Technology and Science (INESC TEC), Portugal
 *  Robert Ping, Indiana University, USA

 <div id="researchers"> </div>